paulbutcher/ScalaMock/README.md

 [YourKit Java Profiler](http://www.yourkit.com/java/profiler/index.jsp) and [YourKit .NET Profiler](http://www.yourkit.com/.net/profiler/index.jsp).

-Also many thanks to Jetbrains for providing us with an OSS licence for their fine development tools such as [IntelliJ IDEA](https://www.jetbrains.com/idea/).
+Many thanks to Jetbrains for providing us with an OSS licence for their fine development tools such as [IntelliJ IDEA](https://www.jetbrains.com/idea/).

+Also, thanks to https://github.com/fthomas/scala-steward we are keeping dependencies updated automatically, and to https://travis-ci.org/ running CI/CD automatically for every commit and PR.